-Top 40 Deep Learning Interview Questions
+Top 50+ Deep Learning Interview Questions [With Answers]

-1. Why do we need Deep Learning when Machine Learning is present?
+[Updated]1.
+Why do we need Deep Learning when Machine Learning is present?

-The critical aspect differentiating the two is that deep learning can extract hidden features and patterns present in the data.
+The critical aspect differentiating the two is that deep learning can extract hidden features and patterns in the data.
 In contrast, other machine learning can reduce dimensions but not identify new features.

-For more details, please also read Machine Learning vs Deep learning- What Is the Difference?
+Also read Machine Learning vs Deep learning- What Is the Difference?

 2. What are the applications of Deep Learning?